syncfusion-content/wpf-docs/wpf/SfDataGrid/Printing.md

 {% endhighlight %}
 {% endtabs %}

-3. Now run the application and you can see page header in all the pages.
+3.Now run the application and you can see page header in all the pages.
 In the same way, you can set [PrintSettings.PrintPageFooterTemplate](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.PrintSettings~PrintPageFooterTemplate.html) also.

 ![](Printing_images/Printing_img8.png)